analogdevicesinc/PyTrinamic/doc/overview.md

 Multiple EvalBoards can be aggregated together on an evaluation platform, like *Landungsbruecke*, which provides the required interfaces to the host, which uses this library.
 The ICs within EvalBoards can be accessed as described above, with the corresponding EvalBoard being the `handler`, providing the register access via TMCL.
+For more information on how to use the EvalBoards part of this library, take a look into [EvalBoards documentation](evalboards.md).